diegofornalha/como_usar_databutton/content/pages/blog/top-ten-lessons-we-learned.md

 isFeatured: true
 seo:
   metaTitle: The Top Ten Lessons We’ve Learned Since Our Initial Launch
-  metaDescription: You can add the excerpt and main keywords of your blog post here.
+  metaDescription: You can add the excerpt and main keywords of your mcpx post here.
   socialImage: /images/abstract-feature2.svg
   type: Seo
 colors: bg-light-fg-dark